• Skip to main content

 • Add the wet ingredients, then the dry.
 Add the egg, milk, vanilla extract and banana and mix until combined.
 It may look a little curdled, but don't worry.

-Sift into the bowl the flour, baking powder and baking soda.
-Add the chopped chocolate and using a rubber spatula, fold until just combined.
+Sift into the bowl the flour, and baking powder and baking soda.
+Add the oatmeal, chopped chocolate and ⅔ of the chocolate chips and using a rubber spatula, fold until just combined.

 • Divide between muffin cases and bake.
-Divide batter between 4 muffin liners.
-Bake at 200°C (390°F) for 5 minutes before turning down the oven to 180°C(350°F) and baking for another 15-20 minutes.
+Divide batter between 5 cupcake cases.
+Add remaining chocolate chips to the top.
+Bake at 200°C (390°F) for 5 minutes before turning down the oven to 180°C (350°F) and baking for another 12-15 minutes.
 If the muffin tops brown too quickly, then cover with foil until they have finished baking.
 The muffin needs to spring back when touched.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.